Diversity

 Encouraging Women’s Advancement

-For skilled positions, we have set a target to achieve a 10% ratio of female employees by the end of FY2023.
+In addition, we have set a goal of 10% of female employees in 2023 for skilled positions.
 We set this target based on the fact that the current ratio of female graduates of technical high schools and technical colleges who majored in mainly eligible disciplines is approximately 10%.

 CEO Message for Women's Empowerment

 Mitsui Chemicals is aiming to change its business model by transforming the business portfolio.
 We must create an environment where a diverse group of people can make the most of their unique talents and potential, and expect ever more opportunities for women to fulfill their potential.
-We provide a better work environment for employees with family responsibilities such as childcare and nursing care, as our employees have been using our teleworking program more effectively since the COVID-19 pandemic.
+We provide a better work environment for employees with family responsibilities such as childcare and caregiving, as our employees have been using our teleworking program more effectively since the COVID-19 pandemic.
 Such a work environment will also create promotion opportunities for women.
 We will continue to implement initiatives that encourage the recruitment of talented people.

 HASHIMOTO Osamu